-Definition: The resistance tester that is used to measure the resistance of the earth is called Earth Resistance Tester.
+The resistance tester is used to measure the resistance of the earth is called Earth Resistance Tester.

 All the equipment of the system is grounded through the earth electrode.
 Unhindered earthing protects electrical equipment and personnel from the fault current.
 The permanence of the earth is quite feeble.

 Hence the fault current passes to the earth.
-This protects the system from damage.
+It protects the system from damage.

 Earth Tester for earth resistance measurement: Introduction

-Before earthing a piece of equipment or an expanse, it is essential to circumscribe the resistance of the earth of the singular area from where the earth cavity can be excavated.
+Before earthing a piece of equipment or an expanse, it is essential to circumscribe the resistance of the earth on the concentrated area from where the earth cavity is excavated.
 While measuring the impedance of the earth, it is made sure that low impedance persists for the singular locality.
-This allows the fault current to pass to the earth with ease.
-Hereabouts, Earth Resistance Tester is used for testing the resistance of the earth.
+It allows the fault current to pass to the Earth with ease.
+Earth Resistance Tester is used for testing the resistance of the Earth.

 The tester has two commutators installed simultaneously with the current reverser and rectifier.
 Each commutator consists of four fixed brushes.

-Definition: A commutator is a device used for switching the direction of flows of current.
+Definition: A commutator is a device used for switching the direction flow of the current.

 It is connected in a series combination with the armature of the generator.

 The brushes are used for transferring the power from stationary components to the moving portion of the device.
-The brushes and commutator are always connected to each other to facilitate the continuous flow of current.
+The brushes and commutator are always connected to facilitate the continuous flow of current.

 The Earth Resistance Tester consists of the following components: